At RU it is expected that students will deal with issues that affect their Academic Performance as soon as they arise.

 "It should be understood that students can only receive grades which reflect their knowledge of the course material."

-There is a distinction in RU policy between an “academic appeal”; “academic consideration” and a “grade reassessment”.
+There is a distinction in RU policy between an “academic appeal”, “academic consideration” and a “grade reassessment”.

-In all such cases you are expected to make arrangements with your instructor in advance, or at least within three (3) days of the missed work.
-If this wasn't possible you will need to explain why not.
+If it was not possible for you to make this request within the normal time frames, you will need to explain why not.
 If you are not able to resolve an issue with your instructor, you can ask the Chair/Program Director for assistance.

 To arrange academic accommodation for religious observances or due to a disability you need to make arrangements in advance.
-This is the link to the form for requesting accommodation for religious observance.

-There are 5 grounds for a grade appeal:
+There are 4 grounds for a grade appeal:

-Prejudice.
-Limited to prohibited grounds as defined by the Ontario Human Rights Code like gender, sexual orientation, place of origin, etc.
+Prejudice: This is limited to prohibited grounds as defined by the Ontario Human Rights Code like gender, sexual orientation, place of origin, etc.

 Procedural Error.
 This is when a student believes that there has been an error in the application of either the Academic Consideration or Appeals policy or any other policy of the University.
 Appeals granted on this ground will result in rectifying the procedural error.

-To appeal your ACADEMIC STANDING of ‘Required to Withdraw’ (RTW) or Permanent Program Withdrawal (PPW), if you are an undergraduate student or your ACADEMIC STANDING of ‘Provisional’ or ‘Withdrawn’, if you are a graduate student you must provide substantive reasons for why your current standing is not appropriate.
-Standing appeals are generally based on medical or compassionate grounds or on procedural error with supporting documentation being provided.
+To appeal your ACADEMIC STANDING of ‘Required to Withdraw’ (RTW) or 'Permanent Program Withdrawal' (PPW), if you are an Undergraduate student or your ACADEMIC STANDING of ‘Provisional’ or ‘Withdrawn’, if you are a Graduate student, you must provide substantive reasons for why your current standing is not appropriate.
+Standing appeals are generally based on health or compassionate grounds or on procedural error, with supporting documentation being provided.

-If you do not believe your instructors’ reassessment of your academic work was done fairly or you have not heard back from your instructor regarding your request for reassessment within five working days, or if you do not feel comfortable raising the issue with the instructor, you may reach out to the Program Director or Chair and submit a written request explaining why you believe this piece of academic work should be reassessed.
+If you do not believe your instructors’ reassessment of your academic work was done fairly or you have not heard back from your instructor regarding your request for reassessment within ten (10) business days, or if you do not feel comfortable raising the issue with the instructor, you may reach out to the Program Director or Chair and submit a written request explaining why you believe this piece of academic work should be reassessed.

 In that request you need to outline why you think the original grade was not correct (or the reassessed grade) and provide evidence for how you came to this conclusion (such as information from your text book or instructor’s PowerPoints, or information in the course outline).

 Please note that not every assignment can be reassessed independently (such as oral presentations or performances).
 Also keep in mind that when an assignment is being reassessed, the grade can go up, go down or remain the same.
 The grade you received through the reassessment is the grade that counts for your academic record.
 This is so, even if the grade went down after a reassessment.
-The revised grade cannot be appealed unless the grade reassessment was not done in line with the respective university policies on Academic Consideration or not done in the first place (Senate Policy 134 for Undergraduate Students and Senate Policy 152 for Graduate Students).
-It is also very important to keep in mind that your grade is earned based on the academic merit of your work.
-You cannot just ask for a better grade without rationale for why your work should have graded differently.
+If Reassessment and Recalculation was not done in compliance with the Grade Reassessment Policy and its procedures, an Appeal may be submitted on the grounds of Procedural Error.